philc/omnislice/README.md

         brew tap philc/omnislice
         brew install omnislice --HEAD

-    This will install the omnislice utility into /usr/local/bin, and install an AppleScript launcher for omnislice into ~/Library/Scripts/Applications/Omnigraffle 6.
+    This will install the omnislice utility into `/usr/local/bin`, and install an AppleScript launcher for omnislice into `~/Library/Scripts/Applications/Omnigraffle 6`.

-* Download and move FastScripts into your Applications folder.
-This allows you to run Applescripts using Keyboard shortcuts.
+* Download and move the [FastScripts](http://www.red-sweater.com/fastscripts/) app into your `Applications` folder.
+This allows you to run the Omnislice script using a keyboard shortcut from within Omnigraffle.
-* Make FastScripts run on system startup.
+* Make FastScripts run when your system starts up.

     ![](http://i.imgur.com/mWIZMi8.png)
 * Bind a keyboard shortcut to omnislice, e.g. CMD+e (for "export").